Patrick-Doyne/C/Computer Systems and Low Level Programming/IPv4-Progression/READme.md

      -A template conveying basic understanding of program flow, typeDef, and elementry I/O. Explores creating a basic terminal stdout UI with basic menu options allowing a user to retrieve information through a basic text file.
 This file can contain errors, however, only within limits: {DONT FORGET TO UPDATE THIS LATER} it is designed for finding pairs of IPv4 addresses and  aliases, as defined in the shared logic above, and then stored in a user-defined list.
 Offers user an option to sort the list in either Ascending or Decsending order and (2) save a current list to an existing or new file so long as there is memory available.

 2) IPv4-BST
+     - This project-folder contains a program that reads in a text file and creates a singly linked BST from the contents within the file.
+Searches for IPv4 address and alias pairs within aforementioned constraints.
+Allow the user to select from a menu of options to alter, display, and even save the list after modification.
+Also offers memory leak protection.

      - Files: The project contains a makefile, 9 C source files, and 9 header files.
-        * add.c: prompts the user to enter a new IPv4 pair and re-prompts until completed legaly.
-Also this file contains a format check as well as, legality, and exists checks
+        * add.c: prompts the user to enter a new IPv4 pair and re-prompts until completed legaly as defined by the shared logic
-        * aliasLocation.c: promts the user to enter the first two parts of the IPv4 and then searches for exisitng matches and prints them out if they exist.
+        * aliasLocation.c: promts the user to enter the first two numbers of the IPv4 and then searches for exisitng matches and prints them out if they exist.
-        * delete.c: prompt the user for an alias to search for and delete the corresponding pair if it exists
+        * delete.c: prompt the user for an alias to search for and delete the corresponding pair if it exists.
+Confirms a second time before deleting.
-        * list.c: prints out line by line all exisitng pairs within the BST
+        * list.c: prints out, one per line, all exisitng pairs within the BST
-        * lookup.c: prompt the user to enter a an alias they whish to find the address of
+        * lookup.c: prompt the user to enter an alias they wish to find the IPv4 address of.
         * menu.c: contains UI menu and the function used to read in the input from a user's file
         * quit.c: exits in a memory safe manner
         * save.c: saves the current BST to a user inputed file